emqx/eip/active/0016-emqx-conf.md

 #### emqx.conf

-EMQ X reads `emqx.conf` for converting this hocon file into Erlang format at startup, and `emqx.conf` has only 2 lines by default.
+EMQ X reads `emqx.conf` for converting this hocon file into Erlang format at startup, and `emqx.conf` explicitly include `override.conf` at the end of the file.

 ```erlang
 include "data/configs/emqx_cluster_override.conf"